quadcrown/quadcrown.github.io/CONTRIBUTING.md

 npm run dev
 ```

-After making code changes and testing that they work, make sure to rebuild the dist/ files:
+After making code changes and testing that they work, make sure to rebuild the dist/ files and commit them as well:
 ```bash
 npm run dist
 git add .